-Kate Beckinsale Shows Off Some Skin Including Her Toned Abs In A PVC Two Piece
+Kate Beckinsale Shows Off Some Skin Including Her Toned Abs In A PVC Two-Piece Outfit

 But the actress also admitted that while she’s so dedicated to fitness, she doesn’t exactly always enjoy working out, even describing some of her exercise techniques as being “torture.”

 “I do circuit training interspersed with brutal cardio, such as crazy things on a nonmotorized treadmill.
-That part is torture,” Beckinsale said, but admitted that her saving grace is shorter workouts rather than moving around for hours at a time.
+That part is torture,” Beckinsale said but admitted that her saving grace is shorter workouts rather than moving around for hours at a time.

 “But the thing I like about circuit training is that you’re never doing one thing for very long.
 You get to the point where you almost can’t bear it, and it changes to something else,” Beckinsale told the magazine, adding that she’s also a fan of some less intense exercises such as yoga.